wolfwfr/vimatrix.nvim/README.md

 ## ❔ Why

-This was a toy project that I started as a means for getting more familiar with lua and the nvim api.
+This was a project that I started as a means for getting more familiar with lua and the nvim api.

 Thanks to the authors of [neo](https://github.com/st3w/neo) and [drop.nvim](https://github.com/folke/drop.nvim) and obviously the matrix